rockrid3r/rockrid3r.github.io/_posts/2023-09-26-kcipher-writeup-corctf-2023.md

+---
 layout: post
-title: "Kcipher CoRCTF-2023: cross-slab heap traversal"
+title: "Kcipher CoRCTF-2023: cross-slab heap traversal for cred structure"
 date: 2023-09-26
 categories: use-after-free kernel-module-exploitation

-# corCTF-2023 kcipher writeup: cross-slab heap traversal for cred structure
+---

 We are going to discuss 'kcipher' problem from recent corCTF-2023.
 As its name suggests it was a kernel pwning chal.
 The bug was classic.
-The funniest part was exploitation: very blurry.
+The funniest part was exploitation.
 Many different solutions exist and different bypasses to pitfalls were created by different people.

 Stay tuned!